-HOW YOUR CLUB, or ORGANIZATION, CAN TAKE ACTION:
+HOW YOUR CLUB, or ORGANIZATION, CAN HELP:

 1. DONATE TIME TO HELP FINISH THE FUNDRAISING.
+(As of Oct 2025, 1/3rd of the construction costs have been raised.)

 Reach out to people you know from Haiti.
 Or find them on the Internet.